01micko/bunsen-netinstall/README.md

 The installation process will start.
 Follow any prompts that appear on the screen.

+You will be asked to choose between a regular install and a "lite" install.
+The lite version installs slightly fewer packages and uses fewer system resources, for example by not using composition or menu icons.
+It also makes some app substitutions, notably that the web browser is dillo and the text editor is nano.

+Dillo has a very limited feature set but it's fast and light, and good enough for finding online documentation.

+Nano in a terminal has slightly different keyboard shortcuts from most graphical text editors, but is usable for simple edits to configuration files.

 A folder called bunsen-netinstall-logs will be added to your ~/.cache folder.
 (The file bunsen-netinstall-logs/install.log will contain verbose information about the install process.)